inerciapt/impulse/content/en/participate.md

 ### Production licenses

 All productions entered will be distributed free for download on the internet after the event.
 By submitting your production to our party website you are agreeing to this distribution.
 The copyright remains yours ofcourse, and you are free to select what license you prefer for your work if you prefer something else besides Creative Commons BY-NC-SA that we apply by default.
 But please be aware your submission will be archived and made public.
-We might also use your work to promote future editions of Inércia.
+We might also use your work to promote future editions of Impulse or Inércia.
 Please only submit your entry if you're ok with this.

 ### Disclaimer